stakater/kubestackplus-docs/content/for-developers/enable-alerts-for-your-application.md

 Let's take our Spring Boot application again and add alerts for it.

-1. Add a Service Monitor in the namespace in which your nordmart application is deployed.
+1. Add a Service Monitor in the namespace in which your Nordmart application is deployed.
 Replace <namespace> in the below manifest to the namespace in which your application is deployed and <app-name> to the name of your application.

 ```yaml